Roseville, California: Economy

-Shopping
+Retail commerce

 Shopping plays a vital role in the economy of Roseville, which has the thirteenth highest retail sales of all California cities.
 Roseville is considered a regional shopping destination, with the Westfield Galleria at Roseville being the main shopping center in the city and the second-largest shopping mall in Northern California.
 Westfield embarked on a 487806 sqft expansion project costing $270 million, because of the revenue they acquire from this high-end mall.

 Across the street from the Galleria, Peter Bollinger Investment Company built a $70 million complex named "Fountains at Roseville".
 Fountains at Roseville is a 330000 sqft retail center that includes recreation centers.
-The first phase opened to the public on June 30, 2008, and includes retailers Whole Foods Market, White House Black Market, and Sunglass Hut, as well as a vast variety of casual and fine dining options.
+The first phase opened to the public on June 30, 2008, and includes many retailers, as well as a vast variety of casual and fine dining options.
 Plans call for future construction of hotel, additional retail, and office buildings as well.

 In addition to the Galleria and Fountains at Roseville, the city has many shopping plazas surrounding the Galleria and the Douglas Boulevard financial corridor.

 Major employers

-The top ten employers of the city as of 2017 are:
+The top ten employers of the city as of 2023 are:

 Education

 Public schools

 Roseville is part of the Roseville City School District, Eureka Union School District, Dry Creek Joint Elementary School District, and Roseville Joint Union High School District.
+The Roseville Joint Union High School District is ranked #41 best school districts in California.

+Private schools

+Merryhill Preschool and Merryhill Elementary School are located in Roseville.